AndrewL97/DabberStation13/docs/README.md

 You need to edit ADMIN_REWORK.dm to change admins.
 And you need to create a webhook.txt file and webhookAdmin.txt file in the config folder, These are used for the discord webhooks. webhook.txt is a webhook that logs player chat, and webhookAdmin.txt is a adminhelp webhook.

+Admins are given very basic administration tools, which might be improved in the future, we're always trying to add new stuff.
+Those can be found in the admin tab in commands.

 To configure your gamemode while ingame, go into the Admin tab in commands and do the Change Gamemode command. where you see this

 ![Gamemode Config](https://raw.githubusercontent.com/AlcaroIsAFrick/Dab13/master/docs/modepic.png)